Nylander scores twice, Maple Leafs power past Jets 6-3

 The Leafs led 2-0 after the first period, and each team scored three in the second.

-Nylander’s 18th goal of the season at 3:24 of the first period got the Maple Leafs on the scoreboard.
+Nylander’s 18th goal of the season at 3:24 of the first period gave him at least one goal in each of his past five games.

-“His linemates have been good around him and he’s been making plays to them and they’ve been making plays to him,” Toronto coach Sheldon Keefe said.
-“He’s putting himself in good spots. … He’s feeling it and he’s making good on his chances.
-It’s been fun to watch him here.”

 Jets defenseman Luca Sbisa couldn’t control the puck inside Winnipeg’s blue line and Kapanen was right there to scoop it up and score on Hellebuyck at the nine-minute mark to make it 2-0.